Creating lasting impact on the physical, social, and emotional wellbeing of adults with disabilities through group athletic training.

 What is EBA?

-Every Body Athletics’ mission is to make a lasting impact on the quality of life for adults with intellectual and developmental disabilities (ID/DD) by increasing physical, social, and emotional wellbeing through group athletic training.
+Every Body Athletics’ mission is to make a lasting impact on the physical, social, and emotional wellbeing of adults with intellectual and developmental disabilities (ID/DD) through group athletic training.

 Using both individual and small group exercise activities involving physical and social instruction, Every Body Athletics provides adults with ID/DD the opportunity to achieve success and growth in both their fitness and social-emotional needs.
 Led by staff with Master's degrees in Special Education and dual certification in Personal Training and Special Populations Personal Training, each EBA training session provides specialized, adaptive exercises that focus on participants’ specific physical needs while inserting time for social practice along the way.
 Adults of all ages and abilities are welcomed, and are joined by Teammates (see VOLUNTEER) without disabilities to promote inclusion and increased participation.

-EBA serves adults who come from day programs, supported living settings, or those still living with their parents/guardians.
+EBA serves adults who have aged out of special education (21 and over) who come from day programs, supported living settings, or those still living with their parents/guardians.
 This program is FREE to participants, allowing them to allocate their funds to other necessary service needs.